medic/cht-docs/content/en/docs/core/process/_index.md

 ---
-title: "CHT Core Framework"
+title: "Process for Development"
-linkTitle: "CHT Core Framework"
+linkTitle: "Process"
 weight: 2
 description: >
   Technical overview and architecture of CHT Core used to build digital health applications